What Is The Standard Height For Handrails

 Overlooking the “hand‑placement” factor

 A common oversight is measuring the rail height without considering where a user’s hand will actually rest.
-Even so, if you install a rail at 36 inches but the average user’s elbow is bent at 110 degrees rather than 90, the hand will be too high or too low.
+If you install a rail at 36 inches but the average user’s elbow is bent at 110 degrees rather than 90, the hand will be too high or too low.
 Taking a quick posture check — bend your elbow as if you’re about to grip the rail — helps ensure the height feels natural.

 Practical Tips / What Actually Works